Cragielaw Golf Club

 The Signature hole here would be the par 4 14th which plays downhill and in an easterly direction.
 The landing area itself has a large hump, hit it on the downslope, and get a very welcome kick on towards the green.
 The position of your approach to the green here is key and playing to the left of the fairway will give you the advantage of playing down the length of the green.

-To date, its claim to fame is that its hosted the 2006 Scottish Stroke Play Championship.
-Once played its easy to see why this and many other events will be hosted here – great value, great region, great golf course – bucket list golf at its very best.
+To date, its claim to fame is that it hosted the 2006 Scottish Stroke Play Championship.
+Once played it’s easy to see why this and many other events will be hosted here – great value, great region, great hidden gem golf course – bucket list golf at its very best.